learnk8s/learnk8s.io/src/smallOrLargeNodes/content.md

 For example, every node needs to be able to communicate with every other node, which makes the number of possible communication paths grow exponentially with the number of nodes — all of which has to be managed by the control plane.

-The node controller in the Kubernetes controller manager regularly has to iterate through all the nodes in the cluster and run health checks — more nodes means thus more load for the node controller.
+The node controller in the Kubernetes controller manager regularly has to iterate through all the nodes in the cluster and run health checks — more nodes mean thus more load for the node controller.

-More nodes means also more load on the etcd database — this is because the kubelet and kube-proxy of every node register themselves as etcd clients and etcd must provide them with all updates to certain object types.
+More nodes mean also more load on the etcd database — this is because the kubelet and kube-proxy of every node register themselves as etcd clients and etcd must provide them with all updates to certain object types.

 In general, each worker node imposes some overhead on the system components on the master nodes.